Furnace Repair, Replacement, And Installation Costs In 2023

 Bad Motors

 If you turn your furnace on and nothing happens, the most likely issue is a faulty inducer motor.
 If you put your hand on the inducer motor and it feels hot, it is probably the problem.
 Your furnace may have a diagram for this part; please refer to that when trying to fix this part.
-More likely than not, something is stuck inside the motor’s blower wheel.
-If you do need to replace it, the motor might cost $100–400, but installation services may raise that to $650.
+The problem could be that something is stuck inside the motor’s blower wheel, or the motor has simply reached the end of its life.
+If you do need to replace it, the motor might cost $150–$500, but installation services may raise that to $750.

 Faulty Control Board

 This is the epitome of “technical difficulties.”
-The only way to repair a faulty control board is to get a new one, which will cost around $300 to $650 with additional labor charges.
-Note the brand and model of your furnace.
+The only way to repair a faulty control board is to get a new one, which will cost around $350 to $750 and plenty of additional labor charges.
+Your furnace technician will replace it with one that matches the brand and model of your furnace.

 If your furnace issue doesn’t match any of these, you can continue looking for your issue online or seek professional assistance.